popeindustries/dvlp/README.md

 (_File paths referenced in `response.body` are relative to the mock file, not the web/project root_)

-Register mocked responses with the command-line flag `-m, --mock` and a path to your mock files:
+Register mocked responses with the command-line option `-m, --mock` and a path to your mock files:

 ```json
 {